On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns: Introduction

-\paragraph{Organization of the paper.} In \autoref{sec:moderate-prelims}, we discuss the generalities of moderate systems, and show that we may restrict our attention to irreducible systems.
-In \autoref{sec:mod:nz}, we establish the `single replacement trick', and use it to prove \myautoref{thm:intro:moderate}{itm:intro:mod:nz}.
-In \autoref{sec:mod:z}, we establish the other main technique of this paper (\autoref{lem:matrix-pigeonhole}), and combine it with the replacement trick to prove \myautoref{thm:intro:moderate}{itm:intro:mod:z}.
+First, in \mysecref{sec:moderate-prelims}--\ref{sec:mod:z}, we focus on moderate systems.
+In \mysecref{sec:moderate-prelims}, we discuss the generalities of moderate systems, and we show that we may restrict our attention to irreducible systems.
+In \mysecref{sec:mod:nz}, we establish the `single replacement trick', and use it to prove \mycref{thm:intro:moderate}{itm:intro:mod:nz}.
+In \mysecref{sec:mod:z}, we establish the other main technique of this paper (\cref{lem:matrix-pigeonhole}), and combine it with the replacement trick to prove \mycref{thm:intro:moderate}{itm:intro:mod:z}.

-In \autoref{sec:temperate-prelims}, we discuss the generalities of temperate systems.
+Second, in \mysecref{sec:temperate-prelims}--\ref{sec:temperate-proofs}, we focus on temperate systems.
+In \mysecref{sec:temperate-prelims}, we discuss the generalities of temperate systems.
 Here we show how the problem of finding solutions of high rank is related to the problem of finding a generic solution, and we show that we may once again restrict our attention to irreducible systems.
-In \autoref{sec:temperate-proofs}, we establish the `multiple replacement trick', and use it to prove \autoref{thm:intro:temperate} and \autoref{thm:intro:rank}.
+In \mysecref{sec:temperate-proofs}, we establish the `multiple replacement trick', and use it to prove \cref{thm:intro:temperate} and \cref{thm:intro:rank}.